WHaverals/IntroDH-Fall2024/datasets.md

 - **[SlaveVoyages](https://www.slavevoyages.org/)**: Collaborative digital initiative that compiles and makes publicly accessible records of the largest slave trades in history.
 - **[The Survey of Scottish Witchcraft](https://witches.hca.ed.ac.uk/)**: A database of people accused of witchcraft in Scotland between 1563 and 1736.
 - **[ToposText](https://topostext.org/TT-downloads)**: An indexed compilation of ancient texts and mapped places significant to the history and mythology of the ancient Greeks, covering periods from the Neolithic era to the 2nd century CE.
+- **[The Chinese Text Project](https://ctext.org/)**: A digital library of pre-modern Chinese texts.
+With over 30,000 titles and more than 5 billion characters, it is the largest database of pre-modern Chinese texts in existence.
+- **[Eighteenth-Century Poetry Archive (ECPA)](https://www.eighteenthcenturypoetry.org/)**: Collaborative digital archive and research project devoted to the poetry of the long eighteenth century.
+ECPA builds on the electronic texts created by the Text Creation Partnership from Gale’s _Eighteenth Century Collections Online_ (ECCO).

 ### Newspapers and Magazines
 - **[Chronicling America](https://chroniclingamerica.loc.gov/)**: Historic American newspapers.